ossimlabs/omar-download/README.md

 # omar-download

+## Description

+The OMAR Download service handles user download requests for imagery, bundling an image's raw file with all auxillary files into a zip file.

 [![Build Status](https://jenkins.radiantbluecloud.com/buildStatus/icon?job=omar-download-dev)]()

 #### The Download Web Service takes multiple images or image groups specified in a JSON and return a zip archive.